|Nutritional Guidelines (per serving)|

 - 1 container non-dairy vegan sour cream

-- 1/2 cup vegan mayonnaise (I like Vegenaise best)
+- 1/2 cup vegan mayonnaise (we like Vegenaise best)

 - 1 packet vegan onion soup mix